 There isn't one right or perfect way to meet everyone's needs.
 If a student works well in a small group and his or her needs can be met, then it is an appropriate use of their time.
 If their growth would be better fostered through individual conferring, then that is how we meet with them.

-What matters the most to us is that we let our students' needs drive our teaching and instructional delivery method, and that we constantly monitor the results of our teaching through the use of a conferring notebook or the CAFE Conferring Pensieve (CCPensieve).
+What matters the most to us is that we let our students' needs drive our teaching and instructional delivery method, and that we constantly monitor the results of our teaching through the use of a Conferring Notebook (online or physical).